tobiasniehoff/exploring_MoBPS/README.md

 Example scipts and additional functions using [MoBPS](https://github.com/tpook92/MoBPS).
 This respository is meant to share scripts and functions that have been built with and/or for MoBPS.
 Contributions will mostly be related to animal breeding.
 I will upload something every now and then from my own projects.
 I do not guarantee that code will work as described or intended and always recommend testing it for your own purposes.

+There are 4 sections in this repo:
+- **Exercises**: Here you cna find exercises for practice.
+Th ecorresponding folder contains my solutions.
+- **Scripts**: Here you can find scripts of my previous projects or examples for some implementations.
+- **Functions**: Here, only the folder is relevant.
+You can find functions that extend the functionality of MoBPS.
+- **General remarks**: This section does not contain code.
+I am commenting on open questions I have or give general recommendations.

 Please contact me know if you spot mistakes, have questions or just want to say Hi! :)

 ## Version